Systems, Visual Design, Branding

 We played with paint chips and used inspiration from Pinterest to land on out first color scheme.
 Then we tried to find an illustration style.
 The three of us each attempted to develop one on our own, and then we brought it back to the group.

-Christie's initial web screens:
+Then these are Christie’s initial web screens:

 Then, using feedback from our professors and peers, we made new iterations and started moving towards our final designs.
 This time, Christie did the illustrations, and I did the lettering.
 Carolyn took these components and created the design for our bag, which I made a scale model of.
 I created another round of ideas for our website, and Christie started envisioning what our pop-up shop would look like.